 When I’m not on the internet, I’m in my kitchen.
 I love cooking because I love eating.
-As an aspiring chef I’ve learned that food not only has to taste good, but has to look good, too.
+As an aspiring chef, I’ve learned that food not only has to taste good but also has to look good.

 The same is true for your website’s content.

-There is a lot of information packed into the Search Quality Guidelines.
+The Search Quality Guidelines contain a lot of information.
 One of the most important factors behind a quality page is EAT.

 There isn’t a universally accepted source of authority for all web pages.
 Each topic has different standards of authority.
 What is the topic of your company’s website?
 Who are the recognized authorities in your space?
 How can you incorporate this into your website’s content?
 Here are some suggestions:

 Each web page has a different purpose.
 According to the guidelines, each page should help users accomplish this purpose.
 Authority sources should support your information.
-Here are some examples of how EAT can help you accomplish your purpose:
+Here are some examples of how EAT can help you achieve your objective:

 Under some topics, Google expects much higher standards of authority.
-These topics are about “your money or your life” topics (YMYL).
-These are websites that, if their information is incorrect, it could hurt someone’s money or life.
+These topics concern “your money or your life” (YMYL).
+These are websites that, if their information is incorrect, could hurt someone’s money or life.
 Topics include (but are not limited to):

-A Google Search Quality reviewer is assigning a quality score to a particular page.
-According to the guidelines, a page’s quality is a function of the website’s quality as a whole.
-That means a page cannot have quality unless it’s on a quality website.
-What does your website do to show it’s EAT?
+A Google Search Quality reviewer assigns a quality score to a particular page.
+According to the guidelines, a page’s quality is a function of the website’s overall quality.
+That means a page cannot have quality on a quality website.
+What does your website do to show its EAT?
 Here are some ideas:

-Google encourages its reviewers to leave your website, to judge it’s EAT.
-Of course the testimonials and reviews on your website are going to be positive.
-Do a search of Google and see what people are saying about you.
+Google encourages its reviewers to leave their website to judge its EAT.
+Of course, the testimonials and reviews on your website will be positive.
+Search on Google and see what people are saying about you.
 Include the word “reviews” with your brand name in that search.
 Does anyone have anything bad to say?
 Does anyone have anything to say?
-Here are some ways to do improve your EAT from other websites:
+Here are some ways to improve your EAT from other websites:

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.